PhilipYip1988/python-tutorials/001_install/002_linux_install/readme.md

 # Installing Python on Linux/Mac

 This tutorial will configure Python 3.11 on a Linux/Mac computer using Mambaforge.
+For Windows see [Windows Install](https://github.com/PhilipYip1988/python-tutorials/blob/main/001_install/001_windows_install/readme.md)

 ## System Requirements